gabrielfagundez/malva/README.md

 make WAN
 ```

-### Simulated Annealing
+### CHC

-The Simulated Annealing (SA) was proposed by S. Kirkpatrik, C. D. Gelatt and M. P. Vecchi on 1983.
-SA is a stochastic
-relaxation technique, which has its origin in statistical mechanics.
-It is based on an analogy from the annealing
-process of solids, where a solid is heated to a high temperature and gradually cooled in order for it to crystallize
-in a low energy configuration.
-SA can be seen as one way of trying to allow the basic dynamics of hill-climbing to
-also be able to escape local optima of poor solution quality.
-SA guides the original local search method in the
-following way.
-The solution s' is accepted as the new current solution if delta < 0, where delta = f(s')-f(s).
-To
-allow the search to escape a local optimum, moves that increase the objective function value are accepted with a
-probability exp(-delta/T) if delta > 0, where T is a parameter called the "temperature".
-The value of T varies from
-a relatively large value to a small value close to zero.
-These values are controlled by a cooling schedule, which
-specifies the initial, and temperature values at each stage of the algorithm.
-Depending on the temperature upgrade
-function, we have one or another version of the algorithm.
-For example, if T is constant it would be obtained the
-Metropolis heuristic.
+A CHC is a non-traditional GA which combines a conservative selection strategy (that always preserves the best
+individuals found so far) with a highly disruptive recombination (HUX) that produces offsprings that are maximally
+different from their two parents.
+The traditional though of preferring a recombination operator with a low disrupting
+properties may not hold when such a conservative selection strategy is used.
+On the contrary, certain highly disruptive
+crossover operator provide more effective search in many problems, which represents the core idea behind the

+CHC search method.
+This algorithm introduce a new bias against mating individuals who are too similar (incest
+prevention).
+Mutation is not performed, instead, a restart process re-introduces diversity whenever convergence is
+detected.

 ```
  1 t = 0
- 2 initialize(T)
+ 2 initialize P(t)
- 3 s0 = Initial_Solution()
- 4 v0 = Evaluate(s0)
- 5 repeat
- 6    repeat
+ 3 evaluate structures in P(t)
+ 4 while not end do
- 7        t = t + 1
+ 5    t = t + 1
- 8        s1 = Generate(s0,T)
- 9        v1 = Evaluate(s0,T)
+ 6    select: C(t) = P(t-1)
+ 7    recombine: C'(t) = 'incest prevention' + HUX(C'(t))
+ 8    evaluate structures in C'(t)
+ 9    replace P(t) from C''(t) and P(t-1)
-10        if Accept(v0,v1,T)
+10    if convergence(P(t))
-11            s0 = s1
-12            v0 = v1
-13    until t mod Markov_Chain_length == 0
-14   T = Update(T)
-15 until 'loop stop criterion' satisfied
+11        diverge P(t)
 ```

-The Simulated Annealing skeleton (SA) requires the classes:
+The CHC method skeleton (CHC) requires the classes:

 * Problem
 * Solution
-* DefaultMove

 The class Problem corresponds to the definition of a problem instance.
 The skeleton filler must provide a complete
 definition of this class.

-The class Solution corresponds to the definition of a solution (feasible or not) of a problem instance.
-The skeleton
+And finally, the class Solution corresponds to the definition of a solution (feasible or not) of a problem instance.
-filler must provide a complete definition of the class Solution.
+The skeleton filler must provide a complete definition of the class Solution.

-And finally, the class DefaultMove corresponds to the definition of a movement (generation of a new solution from the
-current solution).
-The skeleton filler must provide a complete definition of this class.

-In adition, the user must configure the following algorithm parameters (in file SA.cfg):
+In adition, the user must configure the following algorithm parameters (in file CHC.cfg):

 * number of independent runs.
-* number of evaluations.
-* Markov-Chain Length (temperature is updated in every number of evaluations).
+* number of generations.
-* temperature decay factor.
+* size of population.
+* Selection operator parameters (selection of new parents and the diverge method that the algorithm uses whenever the
+convergence is detected).
+* Intra operators parameters (crossover and mutation parameters).
+* Inter operators (operators to apply between sub-populations) parameters: operator number, operator rate, number of
+individuals and selection of individual to send and replace.
-* Parallel Configuracion: interval of iterations to refresh global state, running mode (synchronized or asyncronized)
+* Parallel Configuracion: interval of generation to refresh global state, running mode (synchronized or asyncronized)
-and interval of iterations to cooperate (if 0 no cooperation)
+and interval of generations to check solutions from other populations.

-There are several basic steps to running a problem solve with SA skeleton:
+There are several basic steps to running a problem solve with CHC skeleton:

 * Change to the problem directory

-    `cd Mallba/rep/SA/problem`
+    `cd Mallba/rep/CHC/problem`

-* Compile skeleton.
+* Compile skeleton

     `make`

-* Configure algorithm parameters (SA.cfg file)
+* Configure algorithm parameters (CHC.cfg file)

 * Run problem: